‘Suicide Squad’ Should Have Had Jared Leto’s Joker As Its Main Villain, Admits Director David Ayer

 David Ayer has taken to Twitter to candidly discuss his hugely divisive blockbuster Suicide Squad, which was released in the summer to mixed reviews but still went on to gross over $745 million at the box office.

-Rarely for a filmmaker, David Ayer admitted that Suicide Squad has a number of flaws, and even revealed that he wished he’d made Jared Leto’s Joker the main villain of the blockbuster.
+Rarely for a filmmaker, David Ayer admitted that Suicide Squad has some flaws, and even revealed that he wished he’d made Jared Leto’s Joker the main villain of the blockbuster.

-David Ayer was provoked into being so open about Suicide Squad after he recieved a gushing review on Twitter.
+David Ayer was provoked into being so open about Suicide Squad after he received a gushing review on Twitter.
 User @PensFanboy sent the following post to the director,

 So thankful for suicide squad @DavidAyerMovies exactly the way it is.
 It's a masterpiece, don't let anyone tell you otherwise!